ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense: Experimental Results

 \subsection{Empirical study of ASK-Def}

 \paragraph{Improving DkNN robustness by ASK-Def.} We first implement the ASK-Atk as the evaluation method to test DkNN robustness on models trained by different robust training methods.
-To demonstrate the effectiveness of ASK-Def, we compare it to \textbf{(i)} using Adversarial Training (AT) \citep{madry2017towards}; and \textbf{(ii)} AT \citep{madry2017towards}+ Soft Nearest Neighbor (SNN) \citep{frosst2019analyzing}, where SNN was proposed as a regularizer to improve feature representation and model generalization.
-The results are shown in Tables~\ref{tab: askrt}.
-We empirically find that applying ASK loss on the convolutional layer $4$ is enough to robustify both convolutional layers 3 and 4.
+To demonstrate the effectiveness of ASK-Def, we compare it to \textbf{(i)} using Adversarial Training (AT) \cite{madry2017towards}; and \textbf{(ii)} AT \cite{madry2017towards}+ Soft Nearest Neighbor (SNN) \cite{frosst2019analyzing}, where SNN was proposed as a regularizer to improve feature representation and model generalization.
+The results are shown in Tables~\ref{tab: askrt}, which demonstrates that there is additional robustness brought on by the auxiliary ASK loss term.
+We empirically find that applying ASK loss on the Conv 4 is enough to robustify both Conv 3 and Conv 4.
 One can see that the model trained by ASK-Def attains the highest robust accuracy against ASK-Atk on the two datasets across on different layers.
 Specifically, on CIFAR-10/Imagenette, ASK-Def improves the robustness of DkNN over AT (AT+SNN) by $\geq 6.9\%/3.5\%$ ($\geq 1.9\%/0.3\%$) on single selected layer, and $4.8\%/1.3\%$ ($4\%/1.7\%$) on combined layers.
 The right panel in Figure~\ref{fig: att_defense} demonstrates that the model trained by ASK-Def has improved DkNN robustness over that of the model trained by AT over a range of attack power $\epsilon$.
-We also demonstrate that the model trained by ASK-Def improves robustness over a range of values of $K$, see Figure~S1 in the Technical Appendix.
+We also demonstrate that the model trained by ASK-Def improves robustness over a range of values of $K$, see Figure~\ref{fig: k_vary_rt} in the Appendix.
+Our theoretical analysis indicates that ASK-Def can improve universal robustness beyond ASK-Atk.
 We next conduct experiments on AdvKnn and DkNN-Atk.
 Table~\ref{tab: askrt_two} shows that ASK-Def can defend against various attacks and outperforms AT and AT+SNN.
 Specifically, ASK-Def outperforms the AT+SSN (AT) by $12\%$ ($17\%$) under the AdvkNN (DkNN-Atk) on the convolutional layer 4.
-ASK-Def can be combined with variants of adversarial training, e.g., TRADES \citep{zhang2019theoretically}.
-Additional experimental results on comparing with TRADES are shown in Table~S7 in the Technical Appendix.
+These results are comparable to the improvements shown in Table~\ref{tab: askrt}, and we believe the results in Table~\ref{tab: askrt_two} are strong enough to show the additional robustness brought on by the auxiliary ASK loss term.
+ASK-Def can also be combined with variants of adversarial training, e.g., TRADES \cite{zhang2019theoretically}.
+Additional experimental results on comparing with TRADES are shown in Table~\ref{tab: def_trades} in the Appendix.
+We choose TRADES because AT and TRADES are the two most widely used robust training methods.
+Although ASK-Def can be combined with other variants of AT, we believe that current results are enough to show the effectiveness of our defense method.

 \paragraph{Improving DNN robustness.} As illustrated in Section~\ref{sec: RT}, ASK-Def is able to improve the robustness of both DkNN and DNN at the same time.
 For the PGD attack, Table~\ref{tab: dnn_improve} shows that ASK-Def can improve DNN robustness under different attack power levels, without appreciable loss of standard accuracy.
 Compared the $\epsilon=8$ column in Table~\ref{tab: dnn_improve} with the results shown in Table~\ref{tab: askrt} on Conv 4, one can see that the differences of robust accuracy values on CIFAR-10/Imagenette for ASK-Def are $3.24\%/0.7\%$, while the differences of robust accuracy values for AT are $5.05\%/7.1\%$, indicating that the robust accuracy gap between DkNN and DNN becomes smaller in the model trained by ASK-Def.